prakashd1/spark-first-example/README.md

 # spark-first-example
-This program gives very basic example of Apache Spark on local machine which you can execute without hadoop.
+This program runs very basic example of Apache Spark on local machine and counts words in the given file.

-Pre-req
+Output of the program is stored in the directory provided.

+Pre-requisite:

-Please check paths present in the file WordCount.java String inputFile="/home/prakash/workspaces/First/spark-first-example/LICENSE";
+Please check paths present in the WordCount.java file.
+Modify paths if necessary and if you dont want to provide them on command line.
+String inputFile="/home/prakash/workspaces/First/spark-first-example/LICENSE";
 String outputFolder="/home/prakash/workspaces/First/output";

 How to run this program
 mvn clean package exec:java [inputFile] [outputFolder]